 Check out what else our library has to offer by searching our online catalog.

 The library’s special exhibits are housed in the D.A.
 R. Special Collections Room, a climate-controlled closed stacks and reading space that was funded through a special projects grant from the Daughters of the American Revolution in 2013.
 The room houses the College’s spectacular collection of rare books, historical periodicals, historical pamphlets, drawings, trade catalogs, auction catalogs and vertical files.

 Our computer lab is located within the library on the 3rd floor of the new campus.
 It contains 20 custom-built computers for handling the demands of 3D-modeling software.

 Our computer lab is open to the public during non-class hours.
 Current public hours are the following: Monday: Noon - 5PM.
 Tuesday - Friday: 9AM - 5PM.

-Please contact our librarian, Rebecca McClure, if you need to schedule time in the computer lab outside of normal operating hours.
+Please contact our librarian, Morgan Kinder, if you need to schedule time in the computer lab outside of normal operating hours.

 The Byrne-Diderot Library maintains reciprocal use agreements with the College of Charleston’s Addlestone Library and Clemson Architecture Center at Charleston Library.